AbdulHoffmann/Git-Commands/README.md

 ============

 ### Info
 + `HEAD` is the most recent commit on the branch I'm in currently.
+More about `HEAD`s in [REFERENCE](https://stackoverflow.com/questions/17595524/orig-head-fetch-head-merge-head-etc/).
 + There are three local stages: The **working directory** (or working tree) where the modified files go.
 When you stage them, they go to the **staging index**.
 When you commit staged changes they get promoted to the **commit history**.

 ### Getting & Creating Projects